voucherly/voucherly-docs/docs/guides/resources/payment-gateways/edenred.md

     - Share the application name with Edenred.
     - Save **PaymentClientId** and **PaymentClientSecret**.
 4. Edenred will complete the configuration and send you the following via email: **AuthenticationClientId**, **AuthenticationClientSecret**, **MID**.
-5. Configure these parameters in **Attività > [Gateway di pagamento](https://dashboard.voucherly.it/merchant/payment-gateways)** on the Voucherly Dashboard.
+5. Configure these parameters in **Impostazioni > Pagamenti > [Gateway di pagamento](https://dashboard.voucherly.it/settings/payment/payment-gateways)** on the Voucherly Dashboard.
 Use live environment.

 ### Go live